sigasi/sigasi_insights/content/tech/preview.md

 title: Sigasi Studio Preview (4.12)
 layout: page
 pager: true
-date: 2021-03-18
+date: 2021-04-15
 comments: true
 ---

-For those users who want to get early access to the features and bugfixes of upcoming Sigasi Studio releases, we have set up an extra release channel, called "*Sigasi Preview*".
+For those users who want to get early access to the features and bugfixes of upcoming Sigasi Studio releases, we have set up an extra release channel, called "_Sigasi Preview_".

 The Sigasi Preview release channel offers more frequent releases than the official releases.
 This page gives an introduction to the most important changes.